 Coriander is rich in vitamins and phytonutrients.
 It is a natural source to enhance your immunity.
 Coriander tea is helpful in relieving symptoms of viral fever such as a runny nose.
 To make coriander tea, boil the coriander seeds in water and add a little milk and honey.
 Drink once cooled down.
 It is recommended to drink coriander tea at least twice a day until your viral symptoms reduce.

 A widely used home remedy for the treatment of viral fever is Tulsi, mainly due to its anti-bacterial and antibiotic properties.
 The Tulsi juice can be prepared by boiling Tulsi leaves with half a tablespoon of clove.
 When the water gets reduced to half, strain the liquid, and your Tulsi juice is ready!
 Drink this potion every two hours for easy relief till you notice a difference in your symptoms.
 Also, read 11 health benefits of tulsi.

 Black Pepper and Ginger Tea

 A traditional home remedy for treating viral symptoms is, undeniably, rice starch.
-Rice starch is a natural, healthy drink which works as a diuretic agent and helps in boosting immunity, especially among children and elderly.
+Rice starch is a natural and healthy drink that works as a diuretic agent and helps in boosting immunity, especially among children and the elderly.
 To make rice starch, cook rice until the rice granules are half-cooked, and then strain the liquid.
 It is recommended to drink the rice starch warm for an instant effect.

-With absolutely no side-effects, these home remedies are readily available in our kitchen and are highly beneficial in relieving the viral symptoms.
+With absolutely no side effects, these home remedies are readily available in our kitchen and are highly beneficial in relieving viral symptoms.
 So, make the rounds to your kitchen now and be prepared with these helpful home remedies to shoo away all the diseases that monsoon might bring to your home.